amzn/.github/profile/README.md

 * cedar-awesome (https://github.com/cedar-policy/cedar-awesome)

-The cedar-spec repository houses a curated list of awesome Cedar related tools and articles.
+The cedar-awesome repository houses a curated list of awesome Cedar related tools and articles.

 ## Code of Conduct